Combodo/docker-environment/addons/documentation/itop_installation.md

 ![Database Configuration](/addons/documentation/images/itop_install/wizard4-database-configuration.png "Database Configuration")

-- The `Server Name` field should contain the name of the docker container hosting your database. `mariadb` is the one used by default, `mysql` is also available.
+- The `Server Name` field should contain the name of the docker container hosting your database.
+You can choose between `mariadb` and `mysql`.
 - The `Login` field should contain `root`.
-- The `Password` field should contain the value set in the `.env` file for the `MARIADB_ROOT_PASSWORD` or `MYSQL_ROOT_PASSWORD` key depending on the container you chose in the `Server Name` field.
+- The `Password` field should contain the value set in the `.env` file for the `DB_ROOT_PASSWORD` key.

 Click `Next`.